-Here, Sports Mole looks at how Liverpool could line up for the trip to North London.
+Here, Sports Mole looks at how Klopp could set his side out for the contest.

 Liverpool have a number of injury doubts before the season has even begun, and that may make Klopp think twice about fielding a full-strength side in this match with only two weeks to go until the Premier League season gets underway.